Feature Race Tips:

 question is now subjected to further scrutiny.
 As a result, Bet

-Selector (or the punter) may take steps to increase or decrease
+Selector may take steps to increase or decrease

 the net rating.
 Central to any net rating change is the use of